How closely does Dracula follow the original novel?

 Accordingly, all of Dracula’s assaults, one-on-one conversations, his “investigation” into the murders and his eventual conflict with the crew is all made up and prolonged, coming solely from the minds of Moffat and Gatiss.

-“Different variations have – in Nosferatu there’s fairly a bit, famously the place he comes out, and it moderately marvellously has the intertitle ‘the ship of death has a new captain.’
+“Different variations have – in Nosferatu there’s fairly a bit, famously the place he comes out, and it fairly marvellously has the intertitle ‘the ship of death has a new captain.’

 “It seemed an irresistible thing to expand on really.”